aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/ai-powered-assistant-for-investment-research/README.md

 ## Generate text files from audio and pdf files

-[AWS CloudShell](https://aws.amazon.com/cloudshell/) allos you to explore and manage AWS resources from a terminal in your browser
+[AWS CloudShell](https://aws.amazon.com/cloudshell/) allows you to explore and manage AWS resources from a terminal in your browser

 Open AWS CloudShell